McAshesha/CLIProxyServer/README.md

    ```
 2. Make your changes, ensuring you maintain code clarity and consistent style (C11, meaningful variable names, open braces, etc.).
 3. **Test** your modifications thoroughly—epoll behavior, buffer growth, SOCKS5 handshake, and terminal commands.
 4. **Submit a Pull Request**.
-We’ll review and merge if it aligns with our forward-thinking design.
+We’ll review and merge if it aligns with our forward‑thinking design.

-We’re always looking for rad improvements (🔥), so don’t hesitate to propose new features—maybe UDP ASSOCIATE support or advanced logging filters!
+🔥 We’re always looking for rad improvements, so don’t hesitate to propose new features—maybe UDP ASSOCIATE support or advanced logging filters!

 ---